nordeim/customer-support-agent/docs/chatgpt/gpt-3.md

-Understood — I’ll proceed to create the initial set of files for **Phase 2 Sprint A**.
+Proceed to create the initial set of files for **Phase 2 Sprint A**.
 Below are the contents of key files.
 You can copy each into your repository workspace.

 ---